3G shutdown

 Why is the 2G and 3G network being switched off?

 The GSM mobile network, better known to most as 2G, has been around since 1990.
-This is the second generation of the mobile network, which was supplemented by the third generation network (3G), the UMTS network, from the year 2000.
-Today, more than 20 years later, we have already arrived at LTE (4G) and 5G.
-The old technologies are "discontinued models" and it has been clear for some time that they will gradually be switched off in the coming months and years.
-The 3G and 2G switch-off will make room for the new standards and thus enable a reliable and faster connection in the mobile network.
+This is the second generation of the mobile network, which was supplemented by the third generation network (3G), the UMTS network, from 2000.
+Today, more than 30 years later, we have already arrived at LTE (4G) and 5G.
+The old technologies are "discontinued models" and it has been clear for some time that they will gradually be switched off over the coming months and years.
+The shutdowns will make room for the new standards and thus enable a reliable and faster connection in the mobile network.

 2G and 3G switch-off in Germany